zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 492.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode, which will help you improve your English even fa ster.
+Go there to download a Learning Guide for this episode, which will help you improve your English even fa ster.

 This episode is called “Importing and Exporting Goods.”
 It’s a dialogue between Giselle and Brian that’s going to use a lot of business vocabulary related to companies that “import,” bring goods – bring things (pr oducts) into a country, and those that “export,” send those products to be sold in oth er countries.
 Let’s get started.